 Watch clinical psychologist Dr Jodie Housman as she shares useful tips to help couples cope with IVF diagnosis and treatment.

-Please note: This video may not be copied or used, in whole or in part, without the prior written permission of City Fertility Centre © 2015.
+Please note: This video may not be copied or used, in whole or in part, without the prior written permission of City Fertility © 2015.